-In its most recent inspection, the College was graded by OFSTED as an 'outstanding' College.
 The College maintains a rigorous externally validated process of self assessment which has continued to confirm this grading.
-In 2020/21 teaching grades were measured at 91% being good or better.
-This was improved from last year with various 'bright spots' staff development sessions and learning walks taking place.
+In 2021/22 teaching grades were measured at 89% being good or better.

 4 To achieve planned targets in respect of the major funding streams for University Education, Further Education, commercial activities and projects